 Bewdley Festival Presents a unique prelude weekend to the 32nd Annual Festival centred around the multi-award winning series of documentary films: AMERICAN EPIC

-The prelude weekend runs from October 4-5 and will see Bewdley transform into Main Street USA featuring film screenings, Q&A sessions, live music, street artists and much more:
+The prelude weekend runs from October 4-5 and will see Bewdley transform into Main Street USA featuring film screenings, Q&A sessions, live music, lectures from top record producers, street artists and much more:

 This one-off, not-to-be missed, weekend celebrates the landmark music documentary series ‘American Epic’ from British filmmakers Bernard MacMahon and Allison McGourty and narrated by Robert Redford, and also includes a series of themed events inspired by the evolution of recorded music.